picotech/picosdk-ps9300-python-examples/README.md

 The above list includes all -15, -20 and -25 models.

 #### Python

 * [Python 2.7](https://www.python.org/download/releases/2.7/), or
 * [Python 3.6](https://www.python.org/download/releases/3.6/)
 * [win32com]
 * [numpy]
 * [matplotlib]

+*Note:* Anaconda 5.0.0 can also be installed to provide the above.

 #### Windows